-I was motivated to write this post after discussions that were stoked by my take on the moral foundations of economics, particularly in relation to health policy.
-Why it is optimal from a utilitarian point of view to allocate medical resources to the young rather than the elderly?
+I was motivated to write this post after discussions were stoked by my take on the moral foundations of economics, particularly in relation to health policy.
+Why it is optimal from a utilitarian point of view to allocate medical resources to the young rather than the old?
 While my personal view is that in our current social and political environment this is probably appropriate, it is by no means a superior position by utilitarian reasoning, and certainly there remains debate about such welfare foundations.

-To get this brief analysis started, here is a Wikipedia excerpt about life in Sparta
+To get this brief analysis started, here is a Wikipedia excerpt about life in Sparta.

 Shortly after birth, a mother would bathe her child in wine to see whether the child was strong.
 If the child survived it was brought before the Gerousia by the child's father.
 The Gerousia then decided whether it was to be reared or not.